Find Minnesota Public Records: Free State Database Searches

 Minnesota has data repositories for the different types of public records being sought – that is, whether they are criminal, vital, court, or Inmate records.
 It follows that someone looking for a piece of certain information must establish which government entity handles the type of information being retrieved and which jurisdiction it comes under.

-Minnesota Criminal Records and History
+Minnesota Criminal Records & History

 Minnesota criminal records are also identified as rap sheets in the state.
-They provide data on the subject’s past criminal record including offenses, dates of convictions, sentencings, etc. Access to criminal records in the state will aid potential employers, rental property owners, etc. make informed decisions about whom they hire or lease properties out to respectively.
+They provide data on the subject’s past criminal record including offenses, dates of convictions, sentencings, etc.

-Does the Public have access to Minnesota Criminal Records?
+Does the Public Have Access to Minnesota Criminal Records?

-The MGDPA, in line with the FOIA, mandates that the public does have access to criminal records in Montana.
+The MGDPA, in line with the FOIA, mandates that the public does have access to criminal records in Minnesota.
 Thus, a criminal record history search must be in the public domain as authorized by Minnesota Statutes §13.87, Subd.
 1(c).3

 There are some exceptions to these which are deemed private.
 These include: